rapid7/metasploit-framework/Landing-Pull-Requests.md

 # The short story

  - Add the `fetch = +refs/pull/*/head:refs/remotes/origin/pr/*` line to your .git/config
  - Always, always `merge --no-ff` so you can reference the PR number.
-Otherwise, it's lost in the commits!
  - Merge to a landing branch, then merge *that* to master, so you can isolate your work.
  - Often you need to make changes.
 Examples coming soon!